Iran, Saudi restore diplomatic relations - I24NEWS

 * The sides agree to establish a security cooperation mechanism.

-The announcement follows reports regarding Saudi Arabia's conditions for a possible normalization of ties with Israel.
-It is not clear whether the agreement with Iran — a regime that doesn't recognize Israel and is committed to its annihilation — would put an end to the possibility.
+The announcement followed reports regarding Saudi Arabia's conditions for a possible normalization of ties with Israel.
+It was not clear whether the agreement with Iran — a regime that doesn't recognize Israel and is committed to its annihilation — would put an end to the possibility.

-Saudi Arabia cut ties with Iran in 2016 after its embassy in Tehran was stormed during a dispute between the two countries over Riyadh's execution of a Shi'ite Muslim cleric.
+Riyadh cut ties with Tehran in 2016 after its embassy in Tehran was stormed during a dispute between the two countries over Riyadh's execution of a Shiite Muslim cleric.